The Many Benefits of a Warm, Relaxing Bath

 Safety for Baby Baths

-- NHS has a 2-minute video by a midwife (never leave any child alone in a bath, and avoid baby seats, as these can quickly detach and drown, even in a few centimetres of water).
+• NHS has a 2-minute video by a midwife (never leave a child alone and avoid baby seats that can quickly detach and drown, even in a few centimetres of water).

-- Don’t bathe straight after feeds, or if hungry or tired.
-Avoid baby oils in baths, due to risk of slipping.
+• Don’t bathe straight after feeds, or if hungry or tired.
+Avoid baby oils, due to risk of slipping.

 A Simple Tip to Save Bath Water

-Baths do use a lot more water than showers (around 150 litres, compared to 50 litres for a shower with efficient head).
-So just have less baths!
+A bath uses around 150 litres of water, compared to 50 litres for an energy-efficient shower.
+So just indulge, but have fewer baths!
 A family of two adults and two children that switches from one full bath each week to a shower, saves 400 litres of water each week – 20,000 litres a year!

 If you use ‘bath water diverters’ that recycle bath water into the garden, choose unscented biodegradable bath products (even sea salt could harm plants).

-Some people find Epsom salts (with magnesium) soothing, especially after workouts.
+Some people find Epsom salts (named after the Surrey town) contain magnesium, which helps to soothe tired joints sand muscles, especially after workouts.
 A cup in the tub is enough (test first, for sensitive skin).
 Even a short soak can refresh tired legs, especially after a run.

 Do not use Epsom salts on broken skin.
-Ask your doctor before use, if you have including diabetes, kidney disease, eating disorders or low-magnesium diets.
+Avoid for diabetes, kidney disease, eating disorders or low-magnesium diets.
 Stop if you notice skin irritation, itching, or dizziness.

-Avoid dead sea salts, as they are from a sea that is dying.
+Epsom salts are better than dead sea salt, from a sea that is literally dying.
 Despite the name, the area supports 500 million birds (300 species) who rest during migration and many plants, fish and mammals (including leopards and ibex).

-If you use a soak in the bath to remove dull flaky skin, choose a natural loofah (ENGLANDNAT10 for 10% discount) made from dried fibres of the luffa gourd – related to cucumbers!)
+If you use a soak in the bath to remove dull flaky skin, choose a natural loofah (ENGLANDNAT10 for 10% discount) made from dried fibres of the luffa gourd).
 They even help with gentle circulation (always brush towards the heart, and avoid for medical conditions).

 Unlike real sponges (real creatures cut away by divers with knives), these are natural exfoliators, when wet.
 Keep them air-dried, to avoid mould.
-Then after a few months, just cut up and compost.
-With regular use, loofahs can result in fewer blackheads, and less ingrown hairs on legs and underarms.
+After a few months, cut up and compost.
+Loofahs can result in fewer blackheads, and less ingrown hairs on legs and underarms.

-Reborn is a Wiltshire company, which makes quality bathroom accessories from reclaimed plastic waste, which helps reduce companies importing virgin plastic from Asia, like most brands.
+Reborn is a Wiltshire company, which makes quality bathroom accessories from reclaimed plastic waste, which helps reduce companies importing virgin plastic from Asia.

 Designed to last years, the items are in mostly stone or grey or black, to blend in with any bathroom design.
 The range includes:

-- A soap dish to help palm-oil-free vegan soaps drain quickly.
+• A soap dish to help palm-oil-free vegan soaps drain quickly.
 It’s easy to clean, thanks to the smooth surface.
-Plus a liquid soap dispenser (with a wide stable base and seal, to stop leaks).
+Plus a liquid soap dispenser (with a wide stable base).

 We don’t recommend the toilet brush, as even recycled plastic could leach into the sea.
 Instead, read how to clean your toilet, naturally.

-To get virgin plastic bathroom waste items out of your town forever, have your community order a TerraCycle Bathroom Waste Box (everyone can pool a few pounds to pay for the box).
-Then when full, it’s sent off using the prepaid label, and everything is made into other goods like piping or garden benches.
+To get virgin plastic bathroom waste items out of your town forever, have your community order a TerraCycle Bathroom Waste Box (everyone can pool a few pounds to pay).
+Then when full, it’s sent off using the prepaid label, and everything is made into piping or garden benches.

 Stone Bath Mats (guaranteed for life)